 - Slice into 1/4 inch thick slices.

-- Meanwhile, in a large-sized, non-reactive pot, combine vinegar, salt, pepper, hot peppers, and thyme.
+- Meanwhile, in a large-sized, non-reactive pot, combine vinegar, salt, peppercorns, garlic, peppers, and thyme.
 Bring to a boil.
 Let simmer on medium heat for 5 minutes.

 - Pack beets into prepared (hot and sterilized) jars.
-Ladle brine and brine ingredients into jars leaving approx. 1/2 inch of head space.
+Ladle brine and brine ingredients (make sure the jalapeños and thyme get into the jars) into jars leaving approx. 1/2 inch of head space.

 - Wipe rims, apply lids and rings (finger tight), then process in a covered hot-water bath for 10 minutes.

 - Remove from water and let cool on a folded towel for 12 to 24 hours.

 - Let pickle for at least 3 weeks before consuming.